The Pilot

 Brixton Road Full Pilot Deployment

 25–40 units installed along Brixton Road.
-Full Starlink mesh network operational.
+All units independently connected and reporting in real time.
 Independent monitoring by LAQN and Breathe London throughout.
 Public dashboard live.
 Press launch.
 Monthly data reports published.
 Results used to support national rollout funding applications.

 P3